ding2/ding2/themes/ddbasic/README.md

 Nodes, entities, fields, menus, panels and modules are examples of important concepts that the Drupal template engine treats in a structured manner regarding APIs, markup and naming.

-The [scss file structure (temp link)](https://github.com/b14/ding2/tree/ddbasic/themes/ddbasic/sass) separates Drupal concepts and provides a hierarchy close to SMACSS recommendations.
+The [scss file structure](https://github.com/ding2/ding2/tree/master/themes/ddbasic/sass) separates Drupal concepts and provides a hierarchy close to SMACSS recommendations.
 Note that due to clashes between Drupal default markup DDBasic is not SMACSS compliant.

 The stylesheets are selfdocumented with [KSS](https://github.com/kneath/kss) and the [compiled DDBasic styleguide (temp link)](http://msd.ding2.server003.b14cms.dk/profiles/ding2/themes/ddbasic/styleguide/) shows how classes, mixins, extensions and variables are correctly applied in future frontend styling of DDBasic.

 The grid system is a 12 column grid based on [Bourbon Neat](http://neat.bourbon.io/) which is a light weight semantic framework for grids.
-See [grid settings (temp link)](https://github.com/b14/ding2/blob/ddbasic/themes/ddbasic/sass/configuration/_grid-settings.scss) for details.
+See [grid settings](https://github.com/ding2/ding2/tree/master/themes/ddbasic/sass/configuration/_grid-settings.scss) for details.

-A number of [practical breakpoints (temp link)](https://github.com/b14/ding2/blob/ddbasic/themes/ddbasic/sass/configuration/_grid-settings.scss) divides the styling into different device cases based on only one dimension, the screen width.
+A number of [practical breakpoints](https://github.com/ding2/ding2/tree/master/themes/ddbasic/sass/configuration/_grid-settings.scss) divides the styling into different device cases based on only one dimension, the screen width.
 Frontend development in contributed modules should use the established breakpoints, and tests should cover all breakpoint cases.

 Specific Drupal / DDBasic rule of thumbs:

 * Drupal structures are replicated as nested SCSS objects.
 * Viewmodes are styled inside the parent entity object
-* Responsive specifications are styled inside the selector they override using the  @include media(..) mixin.
+* Responsive specifications are styled inside the selector they override using the  ```@include media(..)``` mixin.
-* Specifications of viewmode rendering in views are placed inside entities using the & - parent selector keeping styling of entities in same file.
+* Specifications of viewmode rendering in views are placed inside entities using the ```&```-parent selector keeping styling of entities in same file.

 ### Example - Nesting / Styling of a general entity